Jennifer Hanson: Musical career

 Hanson's songs have earned her multiple BMI, ASCAP, NSAI and NMPA Awards.
 Her song "Leave The Pieces" helped earn The Wreckers a GRAMMY nomination for Best Vocal Performance by a Duo or Group in 2007.
 She also wrote "You’re Breaking Your Own Heart" which appeared on Kelly Clarkson's Grammy Award-winning album Stronger which won for Best Pop Vocal Album in 2013.
 Her work has been featured in numerous television shows, including Grey's Anatomy, Station 19, The Bold Type, The Voice, American Idol, America's Got Talent, America's Funniest Home Videos, Songland, Duets, The Sing-Off, The Kelly Clarkson Show, The Tonight Show, Good Morning America, Selling Sunset, Emily in Paris, Restored by the Fords, Ghosted, The Fosters, Switched at Birth and Beauty and the Beast, as well as in major national and international ad campaigns and promo spots for Xbox, Target, Coors Light and AdventHealth.

 She has served on the Board of Governors for The Recording Academy for the Nashville Chapter from 2016 to 2019.
 In 2019 she was elected President of the Nashville Chapter of the Recording Academy.

+As of 2003, Hanson was married to songwriter Mark Nesler.
+In 2010, with Marty Dodson, the couple co-wrote "Let Me Down Easy" for singer Billy Currington.

 She was ranked No. 93 on the FHM 100 Sexiest Women of 2005.

 In 2021, Hanson wrote the song "I Will Follow", the second official single by the group Chapel Hart.